Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 It remains to prove that if $\bar{\xi}_p$ and $\bar{\eta}_p$ have non-homothetical tangent cones (i.e. $v_p(\xi) = m_p$), then there is some branch of $\xi$ going through $p'$ which is not smaller than $p$.
 But this case only may occur either if $a_q+a_{q'} < e_p(\xi)$ or if $\frac{v_q(\xi)+a_q}{n_q} \neq \frac{v_{q'}(\xi)+a_{q'}}{n_{q'}}.$ In the former case there is a branch of $\xi$ through $p$ whose point in its first neighbourhood is free, and such a branch is not smaller than $p$.
 In the latter case we can assume that $a_q+a_{q'} = e_p(\xi)$ (for if not we are in the previous case) and then we have that the quotient $I_{\xi}(p) = \frac{v_q(\xi)+a_q+v_{q'}(\xi)+a_{q'}}{n_q+n_{q'}}$ fits between $I_{\xi}(q)+\frac{a_q}{n_q} = \frac{v_q(\xi)+a_q}{n_q}$ and $I_{\xi}(q')+\frac{a_{q'}}{n_{q'}} = \frac{v_{q'}(\xi)+a_{q'}}{n_{q'}}$.
 Since $p \prec q'$ implies $I_{\xi}(p) \leqslant I_{\xi}(q')$, we are in fact in the situation

-Now we have to consider in which cases the second inequality holds.
+Now we have to consider the cases when the second inequality holds.
 If we already have $I_{\xi}(p) < I_{\xi}(q')$, then by Proposition \ref{pro-growing} there exists a branch of $\xi$ going through $p'$ and bigger than $p$, as we want.
 If otherwise $I_{\xi}(p) = I_{\xi}(q')$, then $a_{q'} > 0$ and there is at least one branch of $\xi$ whose strict transform at $p$ is tangent to $E_{q'}$.
-We are done because this branch is bigger than $p$. \end{proof}
+This concludes de proof because this branch is bigger than $p$. \end{proof}

 \begin{cor} If $p$ is a rupture point of $\xi$, then